Aaron Miri, MBA, CHCIO

 Chief Information Officer, Information Technology

 Aaron Miri, MBA, CHCIO, is the chief information officer for Dell Medical School and UT Health Austin.
+Miri brings more than 15 years of health care experience driving growth and innovation, leading both provider and commercial health care enterprises and providing thought leadership and close collaboration with state and federal representatives.
 As CIO, Miri is passionate about humanizing technology by collaborating with clinicians, technology partners and business champions to truly transform health care delivery for consumers, patients and providers.

-In 2018, Miri was congressionally appointed to the Health and Human Services, federal Health IT Advisory Committee, established under the 21st Century Cures Act.
-Previously, Miri was federally appointed by HHS Secretary Sylvia Burwell to serve on the HHS Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
+In 2016, the Obama administration HHS Secretary Sylvia Burwell, appointed Miri to serve on the Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
 Miri is the prior chair of the HIMSS National Public Policy Committee and serves as an expert adviser to the United States Senate Committee on Health, Education, Labor and Pensions and to other congressional panels engaged in numerous health IT policy topics.
-He also serves as an adviser to the National Academy of Medicine on the topics of health care privacy, security and data.
+Miri also serves as an adviser to the National Academy of Medicine on the topics of health care privacy, security and data.

 Health Information Management Systems Society